shawn-nyk/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `InternHunter` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a company profile**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a company profile and provides company details.
-4. AddressBook deletes the person
+2. InternHunter adds the company profile.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+InternHunter detects an error in the input format.

+    * 1a1.
+InternHunter displays an error message and informs the user of the valid input format.

+        Use case resumes at step 1.

+**Use case: Delete a company profile**

+**MSS**

+1. User requests to delete a company profile.
+2. InternHunter removes the company profile from the list.

     Use case ends.

+**Extensions**
+* 1a.
+InternHunter detects that the index entered is out of bounds.

+    * 1a1.
+InternHunter displays an error message and informs the user of the valid input format.

+        Use case resumes at step 1.

+**Use case: View a company profile**

+**MSS**

+1. User requests to view a company profile.
+2. InternHunter displays the company profile.

+    Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+InternHunter detects that the index entered is out of bounds.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+InternHunter displays an error message and informs the user of the valid input format.

-      Use case resumes at step 2.
+        Use case resumes at step 1.

 *{More to be added}*